natcap/invest.users-guide/source/urban_cooling_model.rst

         \end{Bmatrix}
     :label: [9b]

-Here, "light work" corresponds to approx. 200 Watts metabolic rate, i.e.  office desk work and service industries, and "heavy work" corresponds to 400 W, i.e. construction or agricultural work.
+Here, "light work" corresponds to approximately 200 Watts metabolic rate, i.e. office desk work and service industries, and "heavy work" corresponds to 400 W, i.e. construction or agricultural work.
-If city-specific data on distribution of gross labor sectors is not available, the user can estimate the working population of the city in 3 sectors (service, industry, agriculture) using national-level World Bank data (e.g. "employment in industry, male (%)" and similar).
-Given the resting times in Table 2, and the proportion of working population in different sectors, loss of work time can be calculated for a given temperature.
-If local data on average hourly salaries for the different sectors are available, these losses in work time can be translated to monetary losses.
+If city-specific data on distribution of gross labor sectors are not available, the user can estimate the working population of the city in 3 sectors (service, industry, agriculture) using national-level World Bank data (e.g. "employment in industry, male (%)" and similar).
+Loss of work time for a given temperature can be calculated using the resting times in Table 2 (Kjellstrom et al., 2009) and the proportion of working population in different sectors.
+If local data are available on average hourly salaries for the different sectors, these losses in work time can be translated into monetary losses.

 Finally, for "light work", note that A/C prevalence can play a role.
 If most office buildings are equipped with A/C, the user might want to reduce the loss of work time for the service sector by the same proportion as A/C prevalence.